apache/accumulo-website/_docs-2/troubleshooting/code.md

   * [detect and respond][update] to [TabletServer] failures
   * assign and balance tablets to Tablet Servers using a [TabletBalancer]
   * handle table creation, alteration and deletion requests from clients using the [TableManager]
-  * coordinate changes to write-ahead logs using the [WalStateManager].
+  * coordinate sorting of WALs and associates WALs to tablets
   * report general status

 ## Metadata Tables